staeter/work-in-progress/dialogue.md

 Divide and conquer is an infamous method of ruling and the individualism that is built in the heart of our society helps enormously with that task.
 Its easy to make people fight one an other based on whichever difference exist between them.
 We want to build bridges and have spaces for people to dialogue with one an other.

 Being respectful means fostering an environment where people feel safe to express themselves and engage with others constructively.
-This goes beyond basic politeness - it requires actively designing systems that encourage empathy, understanding, and good faith communication.
+This goes beyond basic politeness - it requires actively designing systems that encourage empathy, mutual understanding, and good faith communication.

 This doesn't mean avoiding hard or violent topics, nor does it mean abolishing debate or disagreement.
 It simply means to make ones best effort to reach the other, try to understand their point of view and progress from there.

-This principle guides platform design through multiple channels: community guidelines and content creation tutorials can encourage empathetic communication, default platform metrics can track and highlight constructive interactions rather than inflammatory ones, and interface default design can promote understanding through features like prompts to reconsider harmful messages.
+This principle guides platform design through multiple channels: community guidelines and content creation tutorials can encourage empathetic communication, default platform metrics can track and highlight constructive interactions rather than inflammatory ones, default recommender systems can show diverse perspectives and default interface can prompt users to reconsider harmful messages before publishing.
 These mechanisms help shape a culture where seeking to understand others becomes as natural as expressing oneself.

 ### 2. Optimistic

 In times of global challenges and systemic crises, it's easy to fall into doom scrolling and cynicism.
 This constant exposure to problems without solutions creates a paralyzing feedback loop: seeing no examples of positive change makes it harder to believe in or work toward solutions, which in turn means fewer positive examples for others.

 Building confidence in our collective ability to overcome current challenges means breaking this cycle.
-This comes by sharing and developing that hopefulness.
+This comes by sharing practical experiences and organizing to create new ones.
 When people see concrete examples of progress being made or being fought for, taking that first step toward engagement becomes possible.

 This doesn't mean ignoring problems or promoting blind optimism.
 It simply means maintaining faith in human ingenuity and working towards concrete solutions.
 The platform should encourage content creators users stay informed about challenges while emphasizing where action can be taken and positive change happens or is being fought for.